 - 2-3 whole and pitted Medjool dates, optional pitted

-- 2 tbsp maple syrup, optional
+- 2 tablespoon maple syrup, optional

 - In a high-speed blender, blast the tiger nuts and spring water on high until well blended.
 Set aside.

 - Fill a medium-sized bowl with ice.
 Over a medium sized bowl, use a nut milk bag and strain the mixture into the bowl.
 Discard pulp in bag.